averageflamethrowerguy/cs69/simple_shapes/README.md

 Then, source and use the launch file:

 	source ros_workspace/install/setup.sh
-	roslaunch simple_motion simple_motion.launch
+	roslaunch simple_shapes simple_shapes.launch

 ## Attribution & Licensing

 Materials substantially authored by Alberto Quattrini Li.
 Copyright 2020 by Amazon.com, Inc. or its affiliates.
 Licensed MIT-0 - See LICENSE for further information

+Source was modified by Elliot Potter in Fall 2022